ianobermiller/letkidstravel/posts/surviving-a-plane-ride-with-babies/index.md

 ---
-title: "Surviving a plane ride with babies and toddlers"
+title: 'Surviving a plane ride with babies and toddlers'
-date: "2014-07-02"
+date: '2014-07-02'
 tags:
-  - "distractions"
+  - 'distractions'
-  - "flying"
+  - 'flying'
-  - "media"
+  - 'media'
-  - "plane"
+  - 'plane'
-  - "ziploc"
+  - 'ziploc'
 ---

 As you may have guessed we love to travel.
 Our kids have been flying since they were infants so we've learned quickly what works to avoid the screaming, crying baby.